shaner1/PandS_Project/README.md

 I relied on Ipython for trail and error and worked a lot locally before uploading my first draft.
 Due to this, my commit history is qutie recent and appears as though I have not been working consistently.
 Moving forward, i will get better at making regualr commits and documenting my progress.

 I would like to get better with Git as I ran into a few problems changing branches and pulling changes.
 My knowledge of Git doesnt go beyond basic commands so when I ran into issues I panicked thinking that I have ruined my project.
-I also need to get better at writing a ReadMe as I struggled with adding images using markdown.
+I also need to get better at writing a ReadMe as I struggled with adding images and resizing and aligning them using markdown.

 I enjoyed this project and look forward to learning more about how to perform data analysis in python.